 - The counselor's license number, if from a marriage counselor

 - The counselor's professional recommendation

-- A statement that both the bride and groom have been counseled together for at least three (3) hours
+- A statement that both parties have been counseled together for at least three (3) hours

 - A statement listing the topics covered and any areas of growth emphasized.

-There is no fee for filing the Application for Permission to Marry.
-The†County Recorder's Office collects a fee for issuing a marriage license after permission to marry is granted.
+There is no fee for filing the Application for Permission to Marry or Establish Domestic Partnership.
+The County Recorder's Office collects a fee for issuing a marriage license or for registering the parties' declaration of domestic partnership after the court grants permission to marry or establish a domestic partnership.